Pair of Leggings

 Please include caption information from this page and credit the Brooklyn Museum.
 If you need a high resolution file, please fill out our online application form

 For further information about copyright, we recommend resources at the United States Library of Congress

 , Copyright and Cultural Institutions: Guidelines for U.S. Libraries, Archives, and Museums

 For more information about the Museum's rights project, including how rights types are assigned, please see our blog posts on copyright

 If you have any information regarding this work and rights to it, please contact firstname.lastname@example.org

 Sioux.
 Pair of Leggings, early 19th century.
 Buckskin, porcupine quills, pony beads, seed beads, pigment, 40 in.
 (101.6 cm).
 Brooklyn Museum, Henry L. Batterman Fund and the Frank Sherman Benson Fund, 50.67.10a-b.
 Creative Commons-BY (Photo: Brooklyn Museum, 50.67.10a-b_PS2.jpg)

 "CUR" at the beginning of an image file name means that the image was created by a curatorial staff member.
 These study images may be digital point-and-shoot photographs, when we don\'t yet have high-quality studio photography, or they may be scans of older negatives, slides, or photographic prints, providing historical documentation of the object.

-Along the outside edge of each legging is a strip of quillwork, with red, a white and a purplish-brown stripe.
-The strip is edged on one side with blue pony beads and on the other with white seed beads.
+Pair of leggings a strip of quillwork along the outside edge consisting of red, white and purplish-brown stripes.
+The quillwork is edged on one side with blue pony beads and on the other with white seed beads.
 The back of each legging is decorated with horizontal brown painted stripes.
 Side tabs at the top are sewn on separately, as are the flaps for the heels.

 Not every record you will find here is complete.
 More information is available for some works than for others, and some entries have been updated more recently.
 Records are frequently reviewed and revised, and we welcome